Efficiently Guiding Imitation Learning Agents with Human Gaze: Experiments and Results

-Prior work has established that human gaze encodes attention which is different from salient regions in a scene \cite{land2009vision,hayhoe2005eye,rothkopf2007task,tatler2011eye}.
+Prior work has established that human gaze encodes attention which is different from salient regions in a scene (such as motion)~\cite{land2009vision,hayhoe2005eye,rothkopf2007task,tatler2011eye}.
 We test whether our proposed approach extracts the additional information from human gaze data, in comparison to what might already be encoded in the visual game state, such as motion.
-We replace the gaze heat maps used by CGL with heatmaps representing the normalized motion in an input image frame stack (difference between the last and first frame in a stack).
-We test this motion-based CGL loss for BCO (Table \ref{tab:bco}) which didn't show as much of an improvement in comparison to human attention heat maps.
+We replace the gaze heat maps used by CGL with heatmaps representing the normalized motion in an input image frame stack (the difference between the last and first frame in a stack shown in Fig.~\ref{fig:motion}).
+We test this motion-based loss for BCO with the same hyperparameter values as that for CGL.
+While motion information is also beneficial to improve performance for BCO and is also beneficial in predicting human gaze \citep{zhang2018agil}, the average gain from CGL is higher than that from motion, more so with 300 minutes of demonstration data (Fig.~\ref{fig:bco_improv}).
+The games Berzerk, Centipede, and River Raid show consistent performance improvements with CGL compared to motion, regardless of the amount of training data used.
+Prior work \cite{yuezhang2018initial} has also shown that using optical flow between two frames as the attention map provides moderate performance improvements in Atari Games.
+Incorporating both gaze and motion information simultaneously in an auxiliary loss can be investigated as part of future work.